Tokyo Tower Still Proudly Watches Over the City

 Foot Town and One Piece Tower

 While the top half of Tokyo Tower houses cafés and souvenir shops, too, the base of Tokyo Tower is an entertainment hub called Foot Town.
 Spanning five full floors, Foot Town provides plenty to do for those not wishing to traverse to the top.
-On the first floor is an amusement park based on the famous One Piece series, complete with games and puzzles of sorts—the entrance fee for adults and children is ¥3,200 yen and ¥1,600 yen, respectively.
 The fourth and fifth floors are dedicated to the One Piece Tower, and there’s also a One Piece memorabilia shop for those who want to take home memories of the beloved manga and anime hit.

 If One Piece isn’t your pace, have a bite at the buffet restaurant where children three and under may eat for free, or stop by the café or cola bar before visiting the aquarium also located on the first floor.
 The second floor is a food court complete with cafés, an ice cream shop, quick-serve restaurants, and sit-down style restaurants.
 A third-floor gallery rounds off the list of Tokyo Tower attractions.